Esperance Luvindao: Humanitarian work

-Luvindao founded Osaat Africa Health Foundation which has since raised over 200 community health workers, launched MENGA a digital health innovation that allows people in semi rural areas to access prescribed medication without leaving their local areas, launched Emily's Health; a woman's sexual and reproductive health book educating women about HIV, Contraceptives, STDs and Breast Health in 8 native languages and launched the country's first hand held sonar probe weighing 0.9 kg that allows women in rural areas to have sonars done without any internet connectivity.
-She played a key role in Namibia's vaccine campaign during the COVID-19 pandemic and has continuously advocated for equitable healthcare access.
+Luvindao founded Osaat Africa Health Foundation, which has raised over 200 community health workers.
+She launched MENGA, a digital health innovation that allows people in semi-rural areas to access prescribed medication without leaving their local areas.
+She launched Emily's Health, a sexual and reproductive health book educating women about HIV, contraceptives, STDs and breast health, in eight native languages.
+She launched the country's first hand-held sonar probe, weighing 0.9 kg, that allows women in rural areas to have sonar scans done without internet connectivity.
+She played a key role in Namibia's vaccine campaign during the COVID-19 pandemic, and has continuously advocated for equitable healthcare access.

 She won African Humanitarian of the Year (2021) and was nominated for African Speaker of the Year (2021).
 She has spoken at over 100 international conferences, including TEDx, Gitex Healthcare Innovation (Dubai), and the International Conference on Public Health in Africa.